smith-chris/react-pixi-starter/readme.md

-# React PIXI Starter
+# Typescript Starter

-Unfancy React boilerplate project.
+Unfancy boilerplate project.
 Simple and good for beginners.
 HMR implementation is a work in progress.
 Only redux state is presered between reloads atm.
 BUT!
 It speeds up development anyway ;)

 [![deps](https://david-dm.org/smith-chris/react-pixi-starter.svg)](https://david-dm.org/smith-chris/react-pixi-starter)